ray-project/ray/doc/source/example-resnet.rst

 ResNet
 ======

-This code adapts the `TensorFlow ResNet example`_ to do data parallel training across multiple GPUs using Ray.
+This code uses ResNet to do data parallel training across multiple GPUs using Ray.
 View the `code for this example`_.

 To run the example, you will need to install `TensorFlow`_ (at